 Classification of Economic Activities (CEA-2008)

-The business inquiries cover the enterprises in industry, construction, retail trade and service sector.
+The business inquiries cover the enterprises from the sectors: industry, construction, retail trade and service sector.

 |Statistical concepts and definitions|

 The total business climate indicator is a weighted average of four branch business climate indicators in: industry, construction, retail trade and service sector.
 As the last indicator of the business climate in service sector has been included in the total time series since May 2002.

 The business climate indicator in the observed branches is a geometric mean of balances of assessments about the present and the expected business situation in the enterprises.

 The replies to the questions from the inquiries are presented in a three-option ordinal scale of the following type: "Increase", "No change", "Decrease" or "More than sufficient", "Sufficient", "Not sufficient".
 The balances of opinions are calculated as a difference of the relative shares of the extreme variants of answers.

 Some of the indicators represent numerical assessment, e.g. production assurance with orders (number of months), capacity utilisation (%), etc.

 The observed unit is enterprise.

 At national level: total for the territory of Republic of Bulgaria.

 At European level: General for Economic and Financial affairs Directorate publishes for the EU member states, Euro area and EU candidate countries.